AashitaK/bubbly/README.rst

 bubbles
 ******************************

 A module for plotting interactive and animated bubble charts using Plotly.
+It is especially suitable for use in Jupyter notebooks and is designed to work with `plotly`'s offline mode such as in Kaggle kernels.

 Dependencies
 ------------